 5 | >157 | >252 | >18 |

-Listed below are the relevant hurricane flags, along with descriptions of what each flag means.
+Listed below are the relevant flags, along with descriptions of what each flag means.
 Keep in mind that, even if the All Clear (green) flag is being flown, there is still a possibility for damage to occur due to a storm surge.
 Please use caution if you see any of these flags, or have been told that a hurricane threat has been issued.